-There are specialised civil and criminal IP courts in the three largest Turkish cities (Istanbul, Ankara and Izmir).
-In other cities the regular civil and criminal courts have jurisdiction over IP rights matters.
-While the judges of the specialised IP courts have deeper IP knowledge, even non-specialised judges now have a broad understanding of intellectual property and its importance.
+There are specialist civil and criminal IP courts in the three largest Turkish cities (Istanbul, Ankara and Izmir).
+In other cities the regular civil courts have jurisdiction over IP rights matters.
+While the judges of the specialist IP courts have deeper IP knowledge, even non-specialist judges now have a broad understanding of intellectual property and its importance.